Table of Contents

 As you do all of this, you'll ask yourself, “Hmmm … What if I listened to the audio non-stop during week one of my next exam as intensely as I am week seven for this one?”

-This is where you take an afternoon and watch the NINJA BLITZ videos, preferably the afternoon before your exam for maximum cramming impact.
+This is where you take an afternoon and watch the NINJA CRAM videos, preferably 3 days before your exam for maximum cramming impact.

 The Night Before The CPA Exam